theLongLab/Jawamix5/README.md

 - -w: tiling	window	size	(it	should	be	consistent	with	the	kinship	files and	must therefore be	the	same	as	specified	when	running	“kinship”	function.)
 - -ik_g:	the	global	kinship	file	(generated	by	function	“kinship”	or	any	other	user’s	methods.)

 **compoundX**:	refers to ILMM (Interaction-integrated Linear Mixed Model) method which run	local	variance component	analysis for the	genome based on imputting regions.
-To run compoundX, please download the executable Jawamix5_202109.jar file.
+To run compoundX, please refer to the source file or contact the author.

 Mandatory	parameters:
 - -ig:	input	genotype	file	in	HDF5	format